ghgemmer/Halloween/README.md

 held in Actobotics servo blocks to withstand lateral (i.e. perpendicular) forces off the servo axis.
 Actobotics hardware, such as screws, hubs, spacers, brackets, channels, flat patterns, attachment blocks, and beams, is used to connect the servo blocks to the arm and elbow.
 The attachments are meant to be minimal to leave as much of the skeleton arm visible as possible.

+The arm pitch servo experiences the greatest rotational torque of any of the arm servos.
+This occurs when the arm is pointing straight out from the body and thus the force of gravity is perpendicular to the arm at that point.
+The torque that gravity applies at that point is determined by the location of the balance point of the arm (the point at which the arm by itself would balance level like a level teeter-totter)
+, the weight of the arm,  and the distance that balance point is from the servo.
+The torque is then calculated as distance * weight.
+The skelton arm is approx 24 inches long from the shoulder to the tip of the hand.
+With all the hardware and elbow servo, the arm weighs approx 12oz, and the balance point is approx 12 inches from the shoulder.
+The torque about the shoulder is then 12in * 12oz= 144 oz-in.
+Thus you would need a servo capable of producing at least 144 oz-in of torque.
+I chose a servo that had a stall torque of at least twice that to be on the safe side to not stress the servo and still provide for a decent lifting arm speed.
+The GoBilda servos I used are spec'd at
+300 oz-in (stall torque), 0.20sec/60 degrees no load speed at 6 volts and 350 oz-in, 0.17 sec/60 degrees no load speed at 7.4 volts supply.
+So I ran the servos at 7.4 volts to get the most torque possible and thus had 350/144 = 2.43 times the needed torque.

+Note that the speed of a servo is spec'd at no load, but when a load/force is applied to the servo it reduces/or adds to the total torque that is applied to the arm to accelerate the arms mass, and thus reduces or increases that no load speed.
+In this case gravity, or quantitatively the component of it that is perpendicular to the point about which torque is being calculated, is the opposing force when lifting the arm, and adding force when lowering the arm.
+So depending on the angle of the arm, the total torque on the arm at a given angle can be calculated as the servo torque - gravities component torque when lifing and servo torque + gravities component torque when lowering the arm.
+Not only that but I'm guessing the servo may not apply its full torque the entire time it is transitioning depending on its feeback algorithm.
+I initially tried to calculate the speeds in this case but the calculations didn't seem to match the actual speeds I measured which were slower.
+I measured roughly an average of 0.67 secs to transition from the arm hanging straight down to 135 degrees up from that position (basically 90 degrees + 45 degrees from that position).
+This gives 0.67sec/135 degrees times 60 degrees= 0.30sec/60 degrees Thus its 0.30/0.17 = 1.76 times as long to make that transition compared to when there is no load on the servo.
+This time was still very acceptable for the arm movement.
+I didn't measure when lowering the arm but it was visibly much faster than raising it, and I'm guessing probably faster than the spec'd no load time

 The servos are run at 6 volts with the exception of the arm pitch servo being run at 7.4 volts to get the needed speed and torque.
 GoBilda servos are used for the arm and elbow, while Hitec are used for the head and mouth (see Prop Wiring.docx for detail).
 GoBilda servos are dead quiet when holding a